aaaknot30/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

     The `routerLink` directive enables Angular's router to create dynamic links in the application.
 The value assigned to the `routerLink` is an array with two entries: the static portion of the path and the dynamic data.

     For the `routerLink` to work in the template, add a file level import of `RouterLink` and `RouterOutlet` from '@angular/router', then update the component `imports` array to include both `RouterLink` and `RouterOutlet`.
+Be sure to add the RouterModule to the housing-location.component.ts file to enable the routerLink.
+This involves importing it at the top of the file and adding it to the imports array in the middle of the file.
 1. At this point you can confirm that the routing is working in your app.
 In the browser, refresh the home page and click the "Learn More" button for a housing location.

     <section class="lightbox">